The Rejuv · Designed in California

 | Session logging | Automatic; NFC retrieval, no account required |

-| Contact sensing | Optical reflection measurement, continuous |
+| Contact sensing | Optical reflection measurement, continuous throughout session |

-| Calibration | Individual NIST-traceable measurement; certificate included |
+| Calibration | Individual NIST-traceable measurement; certificate included with each unit |

 | Assembly | Small batch; enclosure via additive manufacturing |

-Early-access pilot — May 2026
+Get early access — May 2026